394-win22/HelpMeHeal/README.md

 Run `​​npm install cypress --save-dev` to install Cypress on your machine.
 Next, run `npm start` to start the local development server.
 Once the server is running, run `npm run cypress:open` to launch the Cypress desktop application.
 In the Cypress UI, you will see the `.spec.js` files that are created.
 Click on any of them to run them.

 ### EmailJs
 Go to https://www.emailjs.com/ to create an service account.
 Set up a new service and set up template and templateParams for replying.
-Put the serviceId, templateId, your userId in below code. emailjs.send(serviceID, templateID, templateParams, userID);
+Put the serviceId, templateId, your userId in below code. <br />
+`emailjs.send(serviceID, templateID, templateParams, userID);`

 ### Usage
 You can use this application as both patient and as a doctor.
 Check below for more details.